MissionToPsyche-Iridium/iridium_23f_year_sim-byu-i/DeveloperGuide.md

 - **Erase Tool:** [Issue with erase tool not actually erasing drawing, but rather turning the area back to the color of the canvas.
 Can be seen when using fill tool over an area that was erased]

+- **Oval Tool:** [Issue with Oval tool as it currently does not show the size of the oval when holding doen the mouse.
+Only when the mouse is released does the oval appear on the screen ]
 ---

 ## Future Features